tomeir2105/create_jenkins/README.md

 # Notes
 After install Finished :
-- update the ssh-slaves plugin from jenkins-cli.
+- update the ssh-slaves plugin from jenkins-cli (see instructions down here)
-  -- Create a Jenkins user Token
-  -- Download the cli agent from jenkins - wget http://localhost:8080/jnlpJars/jenkins-cli.jar -- Install the plugin - java -jar jenkins-cli.jar -s http://localhost:8080/   -auth jenkins:[Token]  install-plugin ssh-slaves:3.1031.v72c6b_883b_869
 - create the Nodes in Jenkins
 - add /home/jenkins as the folder
 - use the agent IP as printed in the script.
 - Add the PRIVATE KEY (printed when the script ends) to the user profile.
 - Select "Manualy trusted key verification strategy" in the ssh connection settings.

+## Update ssh-slaves
+- Create a Jenkins user Token
+- Download the cli agent from jenkins - wget http://localhost:8080/jnlpJars/jenkins-cli.jar
+- Install the plugin - java -jar jenkins-cli.jar -s http://localhost:8080/   -auth jenkins:[Token]  install-plugin ssh-slaves:3.1031.v72c6b_883b_869

 ## Features

 - Jenkins master with persistent volume